corey-rr/redcar-vimly/readme.md

 #_vimly_

-A small subset of vim-like commands for the redcar text editor
+A small set of vim-like commands for the redcar text editor

 Features include: